rangl-labs/netzerotc/README.md

 1. If necessary, install the pip package manager (you can do this by running the `get-pip.py` Python script)

-2. Run `pip install -e environment`
+2. Run `pip install -e .`

-Then head into the `environment` folder and check out the README there.
+Then head into the `rangl/env_open_loop` folder and check out the README there.

 ## Developing your agent